hooopo/second_level_cache/README.md

 end
 ```

-* It provides a great feature, not hits db when fetching record via unique key(not premery key).
+* It provides a great feature, not hits db when fetching record via unique key(not primary key).

 ```ruby
 # this will fetch from cache